lemon chilli chicken

 6. Return the chicken into the pan and add the cream.
 Turn down the heat, stir everything well and simmer for 5 minutes until the sauce thickens.
 Taste for seasoning and add more chilli paste and/or salt.

-7. Let it stand for a couple of minutes and serve, with plain rice or mixed grilled vegetables.
+7. Let it stand for a couple of minutes before serving, with plain rice or mixed grilled vegetables.